sonyadriko/Web-Data-Mining-using-K-Nearest-Neighbors-KNN-/README.md

 <h2>Technologies Used</h2>
 PHP 8: Used for application logic and server-side processing.
 MySQL: Used for storing datasets and user information.
-Python: Used for implementing the KNN algorithm and data processing.
 HTML/CSS/JavaScript: Used for developing the user interface.
 Bootstrap: Used for responsive design and layout.
 <h2>Contribution</h2>